obfusk/koneko/README.md

 Identifiers refer to either named parameters or definitions in modules.

-When an identifier is called or quoted, it is looked up in the following order:
+When an ident is called or quoted, it is looked up in the following
+order:

 * primitives;
 * the current scope and any parent scope(s);